-Any student who believes that he or she has been subjected to an improper decision or conduct may file a formal grievance.
+Any student who believes that they have been subjected to an improper decision or conduct may file a formal grievance.
 A "formal grievance" is a written complaint made to an administrative officer of the School or Cold Spring Harbor Laboratory (as further set forth below) concerning such a matter.
 The following formal grievance procedure applies to decisions or actions that directly and adversely affect the student, as perceived by the student.
 The grievance procedure is not available to challenge a policy the student perceives as unfair or inadvisable, unless it is inconsistent with other Institutional policies.
-No adverse action may be taken against any student for his or her appropriate use of the grievance procedure.
+No adverse action may be taken against any student for their appropriate use of the grievance procedure.
 At any point in the grievance process, upon the mutual agreement of the student and the Institution, formal proceedings can be put aside in favor of binding mediation.
 Decisions resulting from mediation shall be final.
 The steps for filing a formal grievance are described below.
-At each stage the student may withdraw from the grievance procedure, if he or she is satisfied that the conflict has been resolved successfully, by submitting a written statement of withdrawal.
+At each stage the student may withdraw from the grievance procedure, if they are satisfied that the conflict has been resolved successfully, by submitting a written statement of withdrawal.